chrisland/jquery.cl.onePageSystem/README.md

 ```
 ---

-To define your own function edit the SYS.task objects in the app.js file.
+To define your own function, edit the onPageSystem-tasks file.

 To call the function, you need to add the data-task attribute.

+You can add a data-content="" attribute.
+After clicking the button you will have the content is in your task function.

 ---